veeso/termscp/README.md

 ## Get started 🚀

 If you're considering to install termscp I want to thank you 💜 !
 I hope you will enjoy termscp!
-If you want to contribute to this project, don't forget to check out our contribute guide.
-[Read More](CONTRIBUTING.md)
+If you want to contribute to this project, don't forget to check out our [contribute guide](CONTRIBUTING.md).

 If you are a Linux, a FreeBSD or a MacOS user this simple shell script will install termscp on your system with a single command: